 - Inflation (CPI):

 - FDI Inflow:

-Burdensome regulations continue to hinder private-sector development.
-Overall, the regulatory system lacks transparency and clarity, and regulations are enforced inconsistently.
-The formal labor market is underdeveloped.
-Government distortions of the economy through subsidies and wage and price controls are aggravated by political instability that undermines the basic functioning of state institutions.
+Private enterprises face costly regulatory hurdles.
+Minimum capital requirements to launch a company exceed four times the average level of annual income.
+The formal labor market is not fully developed.
+Government distortions of the economy through subsidies and wage/price controls are aggravated by persistent political volatility that undermines the basic functioning of state institutions.

 The Central African Republic’s average tariff rate is a relatively high 16.4 percent.
 Many products face export taxes.
 State-owned enterprises operate in the water, energy, and telecommunications sectors.
 The financial system is underdeveloped, and access to financing for businesses remains very limited.
 Loans to the private sector equal less than 10 percent of GDP.